ajread4/WindowsThreatHunting/HostThreatHunting.md

 # Identify TimeStomping [T1070.006](https://attack.mitre.org/techniques/T1070/006/)
 1. Identify Sysmon logs with Event ID 2.
+2. Look for last access date before the modified date within SFN or LFN in FAT32.
+3. Use the timeline feature within ```Autopsy``` to find time anomalies.
+4. Use the ```stat``` command on to review modify, change, access, and birth dates and times.

 # Identify Kerberaost Attack [T1558.003](https://attack.mitre.org/techniques/T1558/003/)
 1. View Windows Security Event logs with Event ID 4769 as well as encryption type 0x17 with uncommon usernames.